Bethesda Hospital (Saint Paul, Minnesota)

-Bethesda Hospital is a long-term acute care hospital in St. Paul, Minnesota, United States.
-It is accredited by the Joint Commission and the Commission on Accreditation of Rehabilitation Facilities (CARF).
-Previously a part of the HealthEast Care System, Bethesda Hospital is now a part of the M Health Fairview care system.
+Bethesda Hospital was a long-term acute care hospital in St. Paul, Minnesota, United States.
+It was accredited by the Joint Commission and the Commission on Accreditation of Rehabilitation Facilities (CARF).
+Previously a part of the HealthEast Care System, Bethesda Hospital was a part of the M Health Fairview care system at the time of its closure.

+It was demolished in 2023, to make way for a New Behavioral Health Hospital licensed for 144 inpatient beds on the same site.

-Bethesda Hospital is one of only two long-term acute care hospitals (LTACHs) in Minnesota.
+Bethesda Hospital was one of only two long-term acute care hospitals (LTACHs) in Minnesota.
 Long-term acute care hospitals deliver specialized, extended, aggressive medical care for patients who have experienced a life-changing illness or injury like stroke, multiple organ failure following major surgery, traumatic accidents involving spinal cord damage or brain injury, etc.

 History

 Bethesda Hospital opened its doors in 1883 as a community hospital in St. Paul, Minnesota.
 It was founded by the Rev. A.P.
 Monten, D.D., pastor of the first Swedish Lutheran Church in St. Paul, with the sponsorship of the Tabitha Society of the Swedish Lutheran Minnesota Conference.
 Bethesda treated generations of neighborhood families until January, 1989, when it transformed from a short-term community hospital to a long-term acute care hospital (LTACH).
 There are approximately 400 such facilities throughout the country.

 In 2021, Bethesda Hospital services were relocated to the former St. Joseph's Hospital campus (now the Fairview Community Health and Wellness Hub) in St. Paul, Minnesota.